 To prevent the use of new wood for wooden pencils, there are eco-friendly and sustainable alternatives.
 Progressive companies are paying attention to these details and even effectively using post-consumer waste and recycled plastic.

 Your choice of writing utensils plays at least something of a role in your environmental footprint.
 As small as these materials seem, added up they do indeed have environmental costs.

-Looking for eco-friendly brands to consider for your next pen or pencil purchase?
+Looking for eco-friendly alternatives to consider for your next pen or pencil purchase?
 There are a lot of them.
-We’ve highlighted some of the best options to consider.
-These alternatives reduce waste caused by plastics, are long-lasting, and generally eco-friendly.
+We’ve highlighted some of the best eco friendly pens to consider.
+These alternatives reduce waste caused by plastics, are long-lasting, and are generally eco-friendly.
 Before we get into the product picks, here’s a general list of things to look out for: